 Colby and I have officially had a vegetable garden each summer for about 7 or 8 years now.
 You would think that by now we would know what we’re doing, but we definitely don’t.
 I considered us novice gardeners until this summer.
 This year’s garden has been by far the largest we’ve grown and we definitely learned our fair share of lessons for growing on a larger scale.
 We have an ultimate goal of growing the majority of our vegetables for a year.
 This year’s garden was the biggest step we’ve made so far in figuring out how to do that.

 I thought it would be fun, since we’re at the tail end of the gardening season, to look back on the lessons we learned this year.

 Single Stemming Tomato Plants Is The Way To Go

 This has easily been the biggest growth moment for me as a gardener.
 For years, YEARS, I was buying determinate tomato seeds and using tomato cages.
-Note: determinate plants grow to fixed height and indeterminate plants just keep growing taller.
+Note: determinate plants grow to a fixed height and indeterminate plants just keep growing taller.
 I have notoriously crammed as many tomato plants as I could into a single bed.
-My plants were always unhealthy and the harvests pretty minimal considering how many plants there were.
+My plants were always unhealthy and the harvests were pretty minimal considering how many plants there were.
 Most of my roma tomato beds this year started off with tomato cages.
-Then two things happened that has changed my tomato gardening life forever.
+Then two things happened that changed my tomato gardening life forever.
 One, I found some free indeterminate cherry tomato seeds at a yard sale.
 Two, I came across the MI Gardener on YouTube while researching how to stake indeterminate tomato plants.